-Stage Stage Type of involvement method Methods of reporting back include of reporting back Consultation document (hard copy and online) Once a local planning document has been drafted, it will be available for consultation.
+Stage Type of involvement method Methods of reporting back Consultation document (hard copy and online) Once a local planning document has been drafted, it will be available for consultation.
 The Council will produce a response form that consultees can complete and submit to the Council before the consultation deadline.
-The consultation document, response form and supporting documents will be available in hard copy (in libraries and at the Council offices) and Consultation document (hard copy and online) online, available on the Council website (www.southnorfolkandbroadland.gov.uk).
-Public exhibition Once a local planning document has been drafted and it is available for consultation, the Council may accompany this with a series of public exhibitions held in relevant communities in the district.
-These will be staffed exhibitions, held in accessible village halls, which will be open as 'drop-in' events to the public.
-Public exhibition The material on display will help to provide context on the planning document in question, e.g. helping to explain why particular options have been selected and others discarded.
-Resident and stakeholder workshops Workshops provide an ideal opportunity for the Council to involve residents (if geographically-based) and/or other stakeholders (if thematic) in discussions regarding the particular issues and options that may be relevant to the production of a particular local planning document during the evidence gathering stage.
-Resident and stakeholder workshops These will be structured events, held either in a central location or out in particular communities (depending on their nature), which will be facilitated by Council staff and which will follow a pre-defined itinerary.
+The consultation document, response form and supporting documents will be available in hard copy (in libraries and at the Council offices) and online, available on the Council website (www.southnorfolkandbroadland.gov.uk).
+Consultation document (hard copy and online) Public exhibition (in-person and / or virtual as appropriate) Once a local planning document has been drafted and it is available for consultation, the Council may accompany this with a series of public exhibitions held in / with relevant communities in the district.
+These may be staffed exhibitions, held in accessible village halls, which will be open as 'drop-in' events to the public, or virtual exhibitions if deemed accessible to residents The material on display will help to provide context on the planning document in question, e.g. helping to explain why particular options have been selected and others discarded.
+Public exhibition (in-person and / or virtual as appropriate) Resident and stakeholder workshops (inperson and / or virtual as appropriate) Workshops provide an ideal opportunity for the Council to involve residents (if geographically-based) and/or other stakeholders (if thematic) in discussions regarding the particular issues and options that may be relevant to the production of a particular local planning document during the evidence gathering stage.
+These will be structured events, held either in a central location, out in particular communities (depending on their nature) or virtually, which will be facilitated by Council staff and which will follow a pre-defined itinerary.
 Workshops are likely to comprise presentations (information provision) and group exercises based around key questions (active participation).
-Stakeholder focus groups During the evidence gathering stage of local planning document production, the Council may decide to hold focus groups around certain key issues.
+Resident and stakeholder workshops (in-person and / or virtual as appropriate) Stakeholder focus groups (in-person and / or virtual as appropriate) During the evidence gathering stage of local planning document production, the Council may decide to hold focus groups around certain key issues.
 In these instances, stakeholder organisations will be invited based on their relevance to the themes being discussed.
 Focus groups will be kept to a manageable size and will generally be led by a single facilitator, with an accompanying note taker.
 They will be used to glean professional opinions on certain topics in order to inform future options for the particular local planning document being produced.
-Stakeholder focus groups
+Stakeholder focus groups (in-person and / or virtual as appropriate)

-Statement of Community Involvement (2016) (Amended 2022)
+Statement of Community Involvement (2025))

-Stage Type of involvement method Methods of reporting back Stakeholder meetings Officers from the Council may decide to set up meetings with particular stakeholders during the local planning document production process.
+Stage Type of involvement method Methods of reporting back as appropriate) Officers from the Council may decide to set up meetings with particular stakeholders during the local planning document production process.
 This may be to further understand the views or concerns of that particular body or to try to identify particular options and opportunities based on that body's technical and professional knowledge.
 It is likely that stakeholder meetings will take place throughout the plan making process, but particularly during the early, evidence gathering stage and during consultation(s) on draft documents.
-Stakeholder meetings
+Stakeholder meetings (in-person and / or virtual as appropriate)